 What none of them knew at the time, however, was that somebody lived inside.
 And what happened next exposed not only the hubris of the contemporary art market, but also the comforting decency of its most subversive star.

 Tachowa Covington prefers to be described not as homeless, but as self-sufficient.
 He was born in 1958 and grew up in Sacramento, California.
 As a young man, he worked as a choreographer, a Michael Jackson impersonator, a Chippendales dancer and a male escort.
-For a few years he would strap on rollerblades and a spectacular, self-made suit of armour, to be snapped by tourists for 20 or 30 bucks a pop on the boardwalk at Venice Beach.
+For a few years he would strap on rollerblades and a spectacular, self-made suit of armour, to be snapped by tourists for a few bucks a pop on the boardwalk at Venice Beach.
 He called himself Rollerball.
 “Most of my life I’ve been a performer,” Covington says.
 “I never had a real job.”

 He first became homeless decades ago, and loosely attributes his slide into transience to “a couple of bad relationships”.
 But he was never one to sleep on benches or under bridges, nor does he care for homeless shelters.
 Instead, he was drawn to a secluded spot beside the PCH, far from the unwelcome attentions of the authorities.
 It’s prime LA real estate: the properties perched atop the cliff are worth millions.
 But Covington could live rent-free in the brush below – and that was where he first saw the tank.